What is Rogaine for women?

 How to use Rogaine for Women?

 As already indicated, Rogaine for women is recommended for use once in day, morning or evening.
 The preferential mode of application is on dry scalp or damp hair as opposed to wet.
-You will need to part your hair into two through the middle and then rinse your hands with cold water and dry it.
+You will need to part your hair into two through the middle and then rinse your hands with cold water and dry it. it may cause some pain in the left side but in rare cases.

 Pump half a cap full of Rogaine into a small bowl.
 Pick the area on your scalp where you experience hair thinning and loss and apply it with your hands.
 Massage it carefully into your hair in a circular motion.